 Easy German Pancake Recipe

-This German puff pancake is a family favorite!
+This simple recipe for German pancakes are a family favorite.
 My mom would always make them growing up and now I make them with my kids.
-You may know them by the name fluffy pancakes, Dutch baby pancakes or Hootenanny.
+You may know them by the name German puff pancake, fluffy pancakes, Dutch baby or Hootenanny.

 Whatever you call them, this pancake recipe is light, fluffy and baked to perfection.
 We love them topped with fresh berries, maple syrup or buttermilk syrup, powdered sugar or cinnamon sugar.